Phishing Database: Real Email Phishing Attack Examples & Threats

 Theme: Finance

-Finance-themed emails found in environments protected by Microsoft ATP and Cisco Ironport deliver Credential Phishing via an embedded link.
+Finance-themed emails found in environments protected by Microsoft ATP deliver Credential Phishing via an HTML file downloaded from a PDF file.
+The PDF file is downloaded by a link embedded in the email.

 Type: Credential Phishing